avenix/WDK/README.md

 ### Annotating with video (optional)

 The *Data Annotation App* can load and display videos next to the data.
-The video is synchronised to the data by matching two data samples to two video frames as defined in a synchronisation file.
-The format of a synchronisation file is:
+The video is synchronised to the data by matching two data samples to two video frames as defined in a synchronization file.
+The format of a synchronization file is:

 ```
 sample1: 49727